-Previously considered rare, the prevalence of primary sclerosing cholangitis has increased as a result of screening patients with inflammatory bowel disease (IBD) for abnormal liver function tests.
+The diagnosis of primary sclerosing cholangitis has increased as a result of screening patients with inflammatory bowel disease (IBD) for abnormal liver function tests.
 The close association between primary sclerosing cholangitis and inflammatory bowel disease has been well established.
-Fifty percent to 75% of patients with primary sclerosing cholangitis have inflammatory bowel disease, particularly ulcerative colitis.
+70% of patients with primary sclerosing cholangitis have inflammatory bowel disease, particularly ulcerative colitis.
 The course of the biliary disease is unrelated to the clinical course of the colitis.

-There is increasing evidence that immune mechanisms play an essential role in the pathogenesis of primary sclerosing cholangitis.
-It has yet to be established whether the immune cascade is the cause or consequence of the bile duct injury.
+There is increasing evidence that dysbiosis of the gut microbiota, leading to disruptions in the "liver/gut axis" as well as immune mechanisms play an essential role in the pathogenesis of primary sclerosing cholangitis.
+The cause and effect between dysbiosis in the gut microbiome, immunie mechanisms, liver/gut axis disruption, and bile duct injury has yet to be established.
 There are potential non-immune mechanisms that play a role in the pathogenesis of this liver disease.
 These include a toxic agent, possibly liberated by gut bacteria or ischemic injury.
 There have been many trials of pharmacological agents of which none have shown resolution in the effects of primary sclerosing cholangitis.